Cactusolo/Rosids_AJB-D-19-00298/README.md

           This script evaluate MCMC convergence of BAMM runs for each order (`Order`), and also extracts summaries of `tip rates`, `mean lambda`, `rate-through-time matrices`, etc. for downstream analyses.
 It also saves event data as an `.rds` file for read-in efficiency.

 + **Cucurbitaceae_Test_Case**
     _This folder contains four sub-folders: "Cucurbitaceae_original_subclade_tree", "Cucurbitaceae_random_sampling", "Cucurbitaceae_random_sampling_addin", and "Cucurbitaceae_representive_sampling".
 All the scripts under each subfolder are corresponding with data files in the four sub-folders in **Datasets** section.
-Generally, names for these scripts are self-explained, including BAMM configure file, slurm job submission files, some bash scripts for automation, and Rscripts for diversification analyses and post-run summary._
+Generally, names for these scripts are self-explained, including random trees generation, BAMM configure file, slurm job submission files, some bash scripts for automation, and Rscripts for diversification analyses and post-run summary._

 + **Figs**